Meet Today’s Creative Content Challenge

 Obstacle 3: Disconnected Collaboration

 Creating high-quality primary artwork used across all ads and promotions for a motion picture can be a tedious process when lacking a creative workflow process.
 Many details from the font of the title to the portrayal of the actors must be determined and approved by various key players.
-Without a creative collaboration management system, conflicting opinions on visual designs, fonts, scenes, actors, etc. can lengthen production time, or cause an entire advertising campaign to be canceled because timely release deadlines cannot be met.
+Without a creative collaboration management system, conflicting opinions on visual designs, fonts, scenes, actors, etc. can lengthen production time, or cause an entire advertising campaign to be cancelled because timely release deadlines cannot be met.

 Bring a Technology Focus to Drive Growth